Coding4Glory/modneo-modeline/README.md

-# tiny.nvim modeline
+# modneo-modeline

-A simple plugin to add and update modelines with settings from current buffer.
+A tiny plugin to add and update modelines with settings from current buffer.

 ## Setup 🚀 and Configuration ⚙